antialamas/linear-optics/README.md

   http://eigen.tuxfamily.org/index.php?title=Main_Page

 In main.cpp, we demonstrate how to use the LinearOpticalTransform object.
 We simulate the action of a Mach-Zehnder interferometer acting on a simple optical quantum state.
-Follow the comments for details.
+Follow the comments in the code for details.

 Feel free to fork, change, modify etc.